Results of the 2022 Italian general election

 The 2022 Italian general election was held on 25 September, resulting in a majority of seats of both houses of the Italian Parliament for the centre-right coalition.
 The Meloni Cabinet was announced on 21 October and was officially sworn in on the next day.
 The first Cabinet headed by a female Prime Minister of Italy, it was variously described as a shift to the political right, as well as the first far-right-led Italian government since World War II.
-The Meloni Cabinet successufully won the confidence votes on 25–26 October with a comfortable majority in both houses of Parliament.
+The Meloni Cabinet successfully won the confidence votes on 25–26 October with a comfortable majority in both houses of Parliament.

 Voter turnout

 Voter turnout was the lowest in the history of republican Italy at 63.9%, about 9 percentage points below the 2018 election.